Large and moderate deviations for stochastic Volterra systems: Application to rough volatility

+\item the equation for~$Y^\ep$ in~\eqref{eq:smalltime} is pathwise unique for small enough $\ep>0$. \end{itemize} \end{assumption} The choice of kernel~$K_2$ is a common setup in rough volatility models and allow for more explicit results.
 These conditions ensure that {\bf H2} holds with limit coefficients $b\equiv (0,0,0)^\top$ and $\sigma=\sigma_\ep$.
 Furthermore, $Y^\ep$ is an autonomous subsystem in the sense of Definition~\ref{def:autonomous} and {\bf H3} and the bound~\eqref{eq:boundgsto} hold.
-An exact solution of the system~\eqref{eq:rvolmodel} exists since~$X^\ep$ is explicit from~$Y^\ep$, and {\bf H4} is satisfied.
+An pathwise unique solution of the system~\eqref{eq:rvolmodel} exists since~$X^\ep$ is explicit from~$Y^\ep$, and {\bf H4} is satisfied.